-PTSD is not a “modern day disease”.
+PTSD is not a “modern-day disease”.
 A mental condition called Posttraumatic stress disorder (or shortly PTSD) can be caused by any kind of traumatic event in person’s life, such as war, natural disasters, sexual assault, traffic accident etc.

 Most usual PTSD patients are ex-combatants, war prisoners, female rape victims and teenage survivors of car accidents.
 The surprising fact is that Canada has one of the highest rates in the world when it comes to PTSD.
-In fact, the estimations are that 9.4% of Canadian population suffer from at least one symptom.
+In fact, the estimations are that 9.4% of Canadian population suffers from at least one symptom.

 There are three main groups of PTSD symptoms:

-- Re-experiencing the traumatic event – for example having bad dreams, memories and thoughts of the past, excessive reactions to reminders, even re-experiencing in a physical way when reminders trigger the body to react.
+- Re-experiencing the traumatic event – for example, having bad dreams, memories, and thoughts of the past, excessive reactions to reminders, even re-experiencing in a physical way when reminders trigger the body to react.